LuanRT/BgUtils/README.md

 ## Caveats

 1. Currently, the BotGuard script needs a "good enough" `document` implementation to work.
 Libraries like `jsdom` can be used to provide a virtual `document`, and an example of how to do this can be found [here](./examples/node).
-Note that this is only necessary for Node.js and Deno.
+Note that this is only necessary for Node.js, Deno, and Bun.
 Electron and other Chromium-based environments should work out of the box with 0 dependencies.

 2. Suppose the browser requirements change in the future.
 In that case, `jsdom` and similar libraries may not be able to provide the necessary functionality, and thus the library may only work in web applications.